castai/docs/docs/product-overview/hosted-components.md

 There is are two applications running inside that Pod:

-- [CAST AI Agent](https://github.com/castai/k8s-agent/) is responsible for sending cluster state data (snapshots) to the main system
+- [CAST AI Kubernetes Agent](https://github.com/castai/k8s-agent/) is responsible for sending cluster state data (snapshots) to the main system
 - [Cluster Proportional Vertical Autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-vertical-autoscaler/) is responsible for tuning allocated resource for this Pod (self-tuning) based on predefined formula

-## Phase 2 Components - Cluster Controller, Evictor
+## Phase 2 Components - Cluster Controller, Evictor, Spot Handler

-CAST AI Cluster Controller and Evictor components are installed when a connected cluster is promoted to Phase 2, which enables cost savings by managing customer's cluster:
+CAST AI Cluster Controller, Evictor and Spot Handler (installed as DaemonSet, not as a regular Deployment) components are installed when a connected cluster is promoted to Phase 2, which enables cost savings by managing customer's cluster:
 ```shell
 » kubectl get deployments -n castai-agent
 NAME                        READY   UP-TO-DATE   AVAILABLE   AGE